 The C# compiler processes documentation comments in your code and formats them as XML in a file whose name you specify in the /doc command-line option.
-To create the final documentation based on the compiler-generated file, you can create a custom tool, or use a tool such as Sandcastle.
+To create the final documentation based on the compiler-generated file, you can create a custom tool, or use a tool such as DocFX or Sandcastle.

 Tags are processed on code constructs such as types and type members.